This post may contain affiliate links, for which we earn a small commission at no additional expense to you. Click here to read our Disclosure.

 MENSTRUAL CUP – I am a convert and love my Diva Cup!
 So convenient, eco and no more trying to find tampons.

-In addition to their packing cubes, our kids carry an assortment of games, activities, tablets, e-readers and books.
+Since our kids are 7+, they each carry a daypack with their packing cubes, and an assortment of games, activities, tablets, e-readers and books.

 Save this for later.
 PIN it to Pinterest!